 Instructions

-- Scrape out the pie dough onto a flour dusted work surface and gather the dough together into a disk shape.
-Roll out the pie dough to an 11″ circle and line a 9” pie plate, crimping the edges as desired.
+- Roll out the pie dough to an 11-inch circle.
+Fit the pastry into a 9-inch pie plate, making sure to press the pastry into the sides and the bottom.
+Crimp the edges as desired.
 Prick the bottom of the dough all over with a fork to let steam escape during baking.
-Place the pie in the freezer for 30 minutes to let the pie dough chill.
+Place the pie in the freezer for 15 minutes to let the pie dough chill.

-- Add all ingredients to a large bowl and whisk together until fully combined.
-Carefully pour the filling into the baked pie shell and smooth it over.
+- Add all of the ingredients to a large bowl and whisk together until fully combined.
+Carefully pour the filling into the blind-baked pie shell and smooth into an even layer.

-- Bake the pie on the middle rack for 45-55 minutes, or until the pie reaches a temperature of 170º-180ºF and the outer edges have started to puff up but the center is still slightly wobbly.
+- Bake the pie on the middle rack until the pie is almost set, with the outer edges have started to puff up but the center is still slightly wobbly.45-55 minutes, or until the pie reaches a temperature above 180ºF and the outer edges have started to puff up but the center is still slightly wobbly.

-- Remove from the oven and let cool at room temperature before placing in the refrigerator for at least 4 hours to finish firming up.
+- Transfer to a wire rack to cool before placing in the refrigerator for at least 6 hours to finish firming up.

 Notes